 - Through pre-approved WGST-designated graduate courses in the student’s field or in another department (with approval from the Director of Graduate Studies in the student´s major field).

-- Through an independent study, which is submitted to and approved by the WGST Curriculum Committee and the Director of Graduate Studies in the student’s major field.
+- Through an independent study, which is submitted to and approved by the WGST Department Chair and the Director of Graduate Studies in the student’s major field.

 - Through a course that is not WGST-designated, but that includes a substantial feminist/gender component.
 The student´s individual research in such a course will be directed towards these issues.
-A petition, including the syllabus and the completed form (available here), must be submitted to and approved by the WGST Curriculum Committee.
+A petition, including the syllabus and the completed form (available here), must be submitted to and approved by the WGST Department Chair.

 Students may petition for NO MORE THAN THREE HOURS OF COURSE CREDIT to be counted toward the graduate certificate.
 In addition graduate students may petition for up to THREE HOURS CREDIT FOR DISSERTATION OR THESIS HOURS.